ManfredSteiner/angular2/ferret/README.md

 2. change working directory to project and install node modules
   `cd <project-dir>/ferret`
   `npm install`
-3. Build the project (transpiling TypeScript files)
-  `./node_modules/gulp/bin/gulp.js` or `gulp` (if gulp is installed as global module)
-4. start the server
+3. transpile the typescript files and start the server
   `npm start`
-5. start a web-client and test the server
+4. start a web-client and test the server
   [http://localhost:8080](http://localhost:8080)

-To install gulp as global module, execute:
-`sudo npm install -g gulp`

 -------------------------------------------------------------